 The below history is taken from here:

-Adolph Sutro, the self-made millionaire who designed Sutro Heights and later the second Cliff House, developed the amazing Sutro Baths in 1894.
+Adolph Sutro, the self-made millionaire who designed Sutro Heights and later the second Cliff House, developed the fantastic Sutro Baths in 1894.
 The massive public bathhouse covered three acres at one time.
-Sutro’s dream for the Baths was to provide a healthy, recreational and inexpensive swimming facility for thousands of San Franciscans.
-There were slides, trapezes, springboards and a high dive.
+Sutro’s dream for the baths was to provide a healthy, recreational and inexpensive swimming facility for thousands of San Franciscans.
+There were slides, trapezes, springboards, and a high dive.
 The power of the Pacific Ocean during high tide could fill the 1.7 million gallons of water required for all the pools in just one hour.
-The Baths could accommodate 10,000 people at one time and offered 20,000 bathing suits and 40,000 towels for rent.
+The baths could accommodate 10,000 people at one time and offered 20,000 bathing suits and 40,000 towels for rent.

-Overtime, the Baths became less popular, due to the Great Depression, reduction in available public transportation and new public health codes.
-In attempts to make the facility profitable, the owners converted the baths into an ice-skating rink but Sutro Baths never regained its popularity and the ice-skating revenue was not enough to maintain the enormous building.
-In 1964, developers with plans to replace the Baths with high-rise apartments bought the site and began demolition of the once great structure.
-In 1966, a fire destroyed what was left of the Baths; the city did not pursue the high-rise apartment plans.
+Over time, the baths became less popular, due to the Great Depression, a reduction in available public transportation and new public health codes.
+In attempts to make the facility profitable, the owners converted the baths into an ice-skating rink but Sutro Baths never regained its popularity, and the ice-skating revenue was not enough to maintain the enormous building.
+In 1964, developers with plans to replace the baths with high-rise apartments bought the site and began demolition of the once great structure.
+In 1966, a fire destroyed what was left of the baths; the city did not pursue the high-rise apartment plans.
 The concrete ruins just north of the Cliff House are the remains of the grand Sutro Baths and have been part of the Golden Gate National Recreation Area since 1973.

 The dirt path takes you down to both the baths and Point Lobos Lookout.

 I went to Point Lobos Lookout first which is to the right at the split.

 The Point Lobos Lookout provides a great 180 degree view of the area.
 You can even see the Golden Gate Bridge sticking out on the right side, but just barely.